 After an early night our Mama-san had prepared us a big breakfast.
-The lovely Amano family of our inn thought we were crazy gaijins (foreigners) to climb Fuji-san.
+The lovely Amano family of our inn thought we were crazy gaijins (foreigners) to climb Fuji-san with a child.
 They had not yet attempted to do the hike themselves despite living nearby all their lives.
 The Japanese have a saying the you should only climb the mountain once, you are considered mad if you do it again, and many never attempt it at all.

 Driving up the Fuji Subaru Line

 The drive up along the toll road took us longer than expected, there were many viewing points on route but we barely saw another soul.
 After driving for about 20 km on the bendy road we started to see parking spaces next to road and shortly afterwards we reached the end of a long queue of cars full of people with the same intention as us.
 Instead of waiting in the traffic jam we took the closest car parking space and got ready for our hike.
 We guessed were were 3km from the end of the road but knew parking spaces are premium.
 Chris and I both carried a rucksack with warm clothes, food, drink and a first aid kit.
 The temperature had dropped already considerably and we were glad to wear long trousers and a jumper at the start having left T-shirt weather at the bottom of the mountain.
 Unfortunately the sun had disappeared and it was a little foggy, so we could barely see more than the immediate surrounding area.